syncfusion-content/blazor-docs/blazor/common/ignore-script-isolation.md

     }
     ```

+Once we set the `IgnoreScriptIsolation` as `true` in our Syncfusion Blazor Service, manually add the external script reference in `~/Pages/_Host.cshtml` for Blazor Server app or `~/wwwroot/index.html` for Blazor WebAssembly app.

 **Ways of adding external script references**

 	1. The Syncfusion provides a combined script with all tools and major Blazor components by excluding PDF Viewer, and Document Editor components